Estimated Animal Agriculture Nitrogen and Phosphorus from Manure

 2. Ruddy, B.C., D.L.
 Lorenz, and D.K.
 Mueller.
 2006.
 County-level estimates of nutrient inputs to the land surface of the conterminous United States, 1982–2001: U.S. Geological Survey Scientific Investigations Report 2006-5012.

 3. U.S. Department of Agriculture.
 National Agricultural Statistics Service, Farms and Land in Farms, Final Estimates, 2003–2007.
-See also the Table 825 of the U.S. Census Bureau’s 2012 Statistical Abstract, Agriculture: Farms and Farmland.
+Refer to the Table 825 of the U.S. Census Bureau’s 2012 Statistical Abstract, Agriculture: Farms and Farmland.

 Data source information